GoktugYalcin/react-graphql-tutorial/README.md

 # React GraphQL Tutorial

 This application created for learning and applying GraphQL on React.
-I used SpaceX public API for this app.
+I used SpaceX public API, React Context and GraphQL for this app.

 For start,